ChrisMagliano/chrismagliano.github.io/_portfolio/spotify.md

     <p><em>Figure 4: Most streamed artists on Spotify (upper left), YouTube (upper right), TikTok (lower left) and the artist with the best track score (lower right).</em></p>
 </div>

-The dataset also provides information wheteher the track contains or not curse words or language deemed sexual, violent, or offensive in general.
+The dataset under exam also provides information whether the track contains or not curse words or language deemed sexual, violent, or offensive in general.
 In particular each track has been classified according to a binary classification: explicit or friendly.
 As shown in Figure 5, the sample is highly unbalanced towards friendly tracks (76%) against the explicit content songs (24%).
+However, I did not find any statistical significant difference between the mean track score of the two classes as depicted in Figure 6.
 <div style="text-align: center;">
   <div style="display: inline-block; width: 49%; text-align: center;">
       <img src="/images/portfolio_spotify/class_pie.png" alt="Illustration of combining vision and language modalities" style="width: 100%;">